-In this proposal for MoMAPS1 ’s Young Architects Program we take the opportunity to further contemporary explorations to create sensory-charged environments, rather than finite forms.
-Especially in the case of envisioning a temporary structure for the PS1 courtyard, which needs to perform two seemingly contradictory tasks (calming and carousing), a worthy proposition will need to consider the choreography of situations rather than object-making.
+In our winning design for the MoMA PS1 Young Architects Program we take the opportunity to further contemporary explorations of sensory-charged environments, rather than finite forms.
+Especially in the case of envisioning a temporary structure for the PS1 courtyard, which needs to perform two seemingly contradictory tasks (calming and carousing), a worthy proposition needed to consider the choreography of situations rather than object-making.

 We designed a participatory environment that reframes the conceptual relation between humankind and structure.
 It consists of an interconnected system of poles and nets whose equilibrium is constantly affected by human action and environmental factors, such as rain and wind.
 Upon discovery of its elasticity, visitors engage with the structure to invent games, test its limits or just watch it gently dance.
 We hope that such an environment reengages the public with the physical realm, triggering increased awareness and care for one’s direct environment.